 Employees no longer need to save files to their hard drives or on those forgettable USB sticks.
 Just log in to your digital workplace and you’re good to go!

 7. Provides a Competitive Advantage

-The companies using a digital workplace clearly possess a competitive edge on those who are yet to embrace this shift.
+The companies using a digital workplace clearly possess a competitive edge on those who are yet to embrace this shift into remote working.
 There are many advantages to a company going digital have over those who aren’t:

 - They are saving supply and storage cost

 - They are saving money on new hires to manage paper documents

 - Digital documents tend to be more accurate